WICG/webmonetization/docs/start-stop.md

 })
 ```

-When the stop button is clicked, we call `remove()` on the monetization tag
+When the _Start_ button is clicked, we append the monetization tag to the
-element.
-Your Web Monetization extension will pick up this change and stop
+document's head.
+Your Web Monetization extension will pick up this change and
-monetization right away.
+begin initializing Web Mone tization.

 ```js
 startButton.addEventListener('click', () => {